megascatterbomb/mega_mod/README.md

 ## Cumulative cash on cp_freaky_fair

 Too often do people complain about capping on cp_freaky_fair, lest they lose their ability to ~~pay off the japanese mafia~~ purchase some insane combination of upgrades.
 To prevent this, the cash is preserved between rounds.
-Similar to midpoint, the final points now award $400 on capture.

 ## No truces on koth_lakeside_event & koth_viaduct_event